 28 Mar 10 Things to do in Kilifi

-To most people, Kenya is probably known as a perfect safari destination but the country in East Africa has a lot more to offer: endless white beaches is one more reason to visit Kenya.
-During my 10 day trip in Kenya, I spent 4 nights in Kilifi, a town about 60 km north of Mombasa.
+To most people, Kenya is probably known as a perfect safari destination but the country in East Africa has a lot more to offer: endless white beaches is just one more reason to visit Kenya.
+During my 10-day trip in Kenya, I spent 4 nights in Kilifi, a town about 60 km north of Mombasa.
 Besides the stunningly beautiful beaches, the coastal town has much more to explore.
 Hence, I put together a list of 10 things to do and see in Kilifi.

 These are my favorite things to do and see in Kilifi:

 Check out the local shops, buy some fresh fruits and vegetables and eat out in a local restaurant.
 Since Kilifi isn´t that big you can´t get lost and it is fun to explore.